Emil Sayfutdinov: Career history

-2011

-He started out with a 3rd place, just like the previous year, in the first Grand Prix in Leszno.
-That was his only time on the podium until last round in Gorzow where he made another 3rd place.
-He was 6th overall in the Grand Prix for 2011 which was enough to be one of the eight best and automatically qualify for the 2012 Grand Prix.
-Sayfutdinov resigned from the Individual U-21 World Championship, because of the heavy race schedule.
+Emil started the 2010 season with a third place in the Polish Grand Prix in Leszno but in the Czech Grand Prix, he was involved in a serious crash and broke his arm.
+After injury, he returned in the Swedish Grand Prix in Malilla but crashed and broke his arm once again, which ended his season. he following year in 2011, he started out with a 3rd place, just like the previous year, in the first Grand Prix in Leszno.
+That was his only time on the podium until the last round in Gorzow, where he made another 3rd place.
+He was 6th overall in the Grand Prix series, which was enough to be one of the eight best and automatically qualify for the 2012 Grand Prix.
 Sayfutdinov was nominated to Russia team to Team U-21 World Championship Qualifying Round 2, but Russia was withdrew.
-In July, he will be participated in the 2009 Speedway World Cup for Russia.